How to Detect Self-Modifying Root Detection on iOS apps

 - Signing Credentials (see Signing Secure Android apps and Signing Secure iOS apps)

-Detect Self-Modifying Root Detection on iOS apps using Appdome
+How to Implement Detect Self-Modifying Root Detection in iOS Apps Using Appdome

 On Appdome, follow these simple steps to create self-defending iOS Apps that Detect Self-Modifying Root Detection without an SDK or gateway: